-For you, rats, and all mammals, the desire and motivation to pursue sex arises from a neurochemical called dopamine .
+For you, rats, and all mammals, the desire and motivation to pursue sex arises largely from a neurochemical called dopamine .
 Dopamine amps up the centerpiece of the primitive part of the brain—the reward circuitry.
 It’s where we experience cravings and pleasure, and where we get addicted.

 The ancient reward circuitry compels you to do things that further your survival and pass on your genes.
 At the top of our human reward list are food , sex , love , friendship, and novelty .
 These are called ‘natural reinforcers,’ as contrasted with addictive chemicals.

-Although dopamine may be referred to as the "pleasure molecule," this may not be technically accurate .
-Dopamine is all about seeking and searching for rewards, the anticipation - it's our motivation and drive.
-Although controversial , it appears that the final reward or good feelings arises from opioids.
-Dopamine is wanting, opioids are liking.
+Although dopamine is often referred to as a "pleasure molecule," this is not technically accurate .
+Dopamine is all about seeking and searching for rewards, the anticipation , the wanting .
+Dopamine provides the motivation and drive to pursue potential rewards or long term goals .
+Although controversial , it appears that the final reward or good feelings arise from opioids.
+Put simply - dopamine is wanting, opioids are liking.

 Novelty, novelty, more novelty